joxeankoret/jkutils/README.md

 ## Graphs

+This module has support for constructing graphs and performing some basic and common operations with them.

+### Finding sub-graphs

 This is an easy example usage of the graphs library showing how to find if a graph is a sub-graph of another graph (isomorphism):

 ```